magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ## Author in Markdown
 Generally, we use [Adobe Experience League Markdown Syntax Style Guide](https://experienceleague.adobe.com/docs/authoring-guide-exl/using/markdown/syntax-style-guide.html?lang=en), but there are some differences and exceptions.
-Also, ceratain HMTL tags are required in certain cases.
+Also, certain HMTL tags are required in certain cases.

 The following are examples of the Markdown formatting that is most commonly used in our repo.

 ## Basic formatting

-To format text as bold, inclose it in two asterisks:
+To format text as bold, enclose it in two asterisks:

 `This will be **bold** text`